 The Surf

-December 26, 1963, was one of the best days of my life.
-I earned my driver’s license!
-No more CYO (Catholic Youth Organization) dances with nuns checking your skirt length.
-No more begging my dad to spend his Friday night chauffeuring a car filled with teenage girls all over the South Shore.
-Now I could drive anywhere, at anytime, with the car loaded with my friends.
-Now we could go to the Surf!
+December 26, 1963 was one of the best days of my life.
+I finally got my driver’s license, which meant no more CYO dances where the nuns checked your skirt length.
+No more begging my dad to spend his Friday nights chauffeuring a car filled with teenage girls all over the South Shore.
+Now I could drive anywhere, at any time, with the car loaded with my friends, which meant we could go to The Surf!

-From my teens into my twenties, We went to the surf for three reasons.
-First was the fun.
+From my teens into my 20s, my friends and I went to The Surf for three main reasons.
+First, for the fun.
 We knew the music would be great and there was always a crowd.
-The local bands who played there were the best in the area.
-Some were beginning long careers, some went on to national recognition, and some local band members would move on to their next stage, either with another local or regional favorite or national fame.
-The surf was a great starting point for us, socially, and also for the musicians.
+The local bands that played there were absolutely the best in the area.
+Some were beginning what became long careers, some went on to national recognition and some band members joined another local or regional favorite.
+The Surf was a fantastic starting point for the musicians, but also for me and my friends socially.

-Finally, we went to the Surf when it was a special function venue.
-There were hundreds of colleges in the area and hundreds of special weekend that may have included a football game, a formal dance, and some plain old fun at the Surf.
-Being a local, I frequently lead a caravan of cars filled with out-of-state students to my old friend, the Surf.
-Because we were a little older and this was a private event, we were a little better dressed and a little better behaved.
-Over the years, I saw Paul Revere and the Raiders, Gary Puckett and the Union Gap, and the Lovin’ Spoonful and others I don’t remember.
-By then, the Surf was close to its end.
+Finally, we went to the Surf for special functions.
+There were/are dozens of colleges and universities in the area and hundreds of special weekends that may have included a football game, a formal dance and some plain old good times at The Surf.
+As a local, I often led a caravan of cars filled with out-of-state students to the venue, which I considered an old friend.
+Because we were a little older and these were private events, we were a little better dressed and a little better behaved.
+Over the years, I saw Paul Revere & The Raiders, Gary Puckett & The Union Gap, The Lovin’ Spoonful and others that I don’t even remember.
+By then, The Surf was close to its end.

-We had grown up during our many visits.
-We began as star struck teens and had grown into young adults with a real appreciation for music.
-Together, we had loved the beginnings of rock, the surf sound, soul, the entire British Invasion, the hippie protest and peace songs, and back to the oldies.
-By the 70s, the Surf Nantasket was gone and we were adults trying to make our way in the world, but we will never forget our old friend and all the good times we had together.
+My friends and I had grown up during our many visits to The Surf.
+We began as starstruck teens and grew into young adults with a true appreciation for music.
+Together, we loved the very beginnings of rock, the surf sound, soul, the entire British Invasion, the hippie protest and peace songs and, of course, the oldies.
+By the ‘70s, The Surf on Nantasket Beach was gone and we were adults trying to make our way in the world, but we will never forget our dear old friend and all the great times we had together.

 (by Carol Murphy Starkey)